Skip to main content

 Food Systems Ambassador Program

-Program Description: Over a 15-month period, the Food Systems Ambassador Program works with four to six leaders for culturally specific communities through relationship building, intercultural exchange, program development and implementation.
-Ambassadors will create culturally specific projects that aim to improve their communities' access to food security resources, address root causes of hunger and create engagement opportunities for a more inclusive democracy.
-Ambassadors will help to build trust, understanding and collaborative strength between their community, the other ambassador communities, Oregon Food Bank and the political and social service entities at local, state and federal levels.
+Program Description: The Food Systems Ambassador Program recruits four to six leaders for culturally specific communities, and supports this cohort for 15 months of relationship building, intercultural exchange, program development and implementation, and initiating service entities at local, state and federal levels.
 Ambassadors will receive interpretation and translation services to ensure that English language proficiency is not a barrier.
-Support will include: financial incentives and community grant funds, 1-on-1 support, group training around hunger-relief programs, farm and garden projects, leadership development, community fundraising, and civic engagement activities.
+Support will include: financial incentives and community grant funds, 1:1 support, group training regarding hunger relief programs, farm & garden projects, leadership development, community fundraising, and civic engagement activities.
 Technological support will be provided to increase access to virtual meetings.

 Program Timeline: 15 months

 Who is eligible?
 Anyone who identifies as a member of an underserved or marginalized community.
-Oregon Food Bank prioritizes access to single mothers and caregivers; immigrant, refugee, Black, Indigenous, and all Communities of Color; and trans and gender-non-conforming communities.
+Preference is given to applicants from Oregon Food Bank’s equity constituencies: immigrant and refugee communities, Black, Indigenous, and all communities of color, trans and gender expansive communities, and single mothers or caregivers.

-Funding: ~$5,800 Community Grant for Ambassador Project.
-Additional funds and grants are available throughout the program year, with a goal of continued funding after project completion.
+Funding: ~$5,800 Community Grant for Ambassador Project, additional funds and grants available throughout the program year, with a goal of continued funding after project completion.

-How to apply: Apply online here.
-Applications will be accepted until Sept.
-3, 2023.
-Please call or email the Ambassador Program Organizer for more information.
-Referrals for other people are welcome; please consider who in your community would be interested in being a Food Systems Ambassador.
+How to apply: Applications are active July — September.
+Call or email Ambassador Program Organizer.
+Referrals for other people are welcome, please consider who in your community would be interested in being a Food Systems Ambassador.

 Related posts